Undergraduate Catalog

 Cara Tomlinson.
 Associate professor of art.
 Painting.
 MFA 1993 University of Oregon.
 BA 1986 Bennington College.

 Pauls Toutonghi.
-Associate professor of English.
-Fiction, expository writing, creative writing.
+Professor of English.
+Fiction, Expository Writing, Creative Writing.
 PhD 2006, MA 2002 Cornell University.
 BA 1999 Middlebury College.

 Stephen L. Tufte.
-Associate professor of physics, chair of the department of physics, coordinator of the Engineering Program.
+Associate professor of physics and department chair.
 Astrophysics, experimental physics, optics.
 PhD 1997, MS 1989 University of Wisconsin at Madison.
 BA 1986 St. Olaf College.

 Éric Tymoigne.
 Associate professor of economics.
 Macroeconomics, money and banking, monetary theory.
 PhD 2006 University of Missouri at Kansas City.
 MA 2000 Université Paris-Dauphine.
 BA 1999 Université de Bretagne Occidentale à Brest.